Sea Caves/Ice Caves

 Be prepared for a 3 hour hike (round trip) once you get to the ice.
 Allow extra time for parking and the walk to the stairs at the Meyers Beach access point.
 Dress for the weather and be prepared with proper footwear for conditions.
 Be sure to read the Park Service's Frequently Asked Questions (FAQs) before you head out.
 On busy weekends, there is sometimes a shuttle that runs from Cornucopia to Meyers Beach.

-Find more information on the Bayfield Chamber and Visitor Bureau Ice Cave page on their website.
+Find additional information on the Bayfield Chamber and Visitor Bureau Ice Cave page.

 A great place to start your visit is the Northern Great Lakes Visitor Center which is open 7 days/week, located near the intersection of Highway 2 and Highway 13 - a perfect starting point for your trip along the Wisconsin Lake Superior Scenic Byway.

-In warmer months, there are lots of ways to view the caves including:
+In warmer months, there are lots of ways to view the sea caves including: